May-Jun 2024 • Silver Icing

 The Approach

-Defined foundations and basic components first
+Defined the foundations and basic components first

 Identified reusable patterns before designing more complex components